Not Just One Bad Man

 - Misogyny and patriarchy

-No longer afforded the protections of childhood, nor recognized as adults, adolescents survivors often find themselves in a precarious position.
+No longer afforded the protections of childhood, nor recognized as adults, adolescent survivors often find themselves in a precarious position.
 The misogynistic misconception that teenage girls often “tempt” older men means that they are frequently victimized and blamed for their own abuse.
 Lack of comprehensive sex education compounded by a dearth of age-specific resources leaves adolescent girls with limited support structures to protest abuses by family members, partners, teachers, or strangers.

 Films such as Athlete A help to break the silence and stigma that many young survivors of sexual violence experience.
 It is critical that girls and adolescent victims of abuse know that they are not alone and they are never to blame for what happened to them.
 That is why in addition to creating the Adolescent Girls’ Legal Defense Fund, which works to rectify systemic and pervasive violations of girls’ rights through precedent-setting sexual violence cases, Equality Now is dedicated to partnering with artists, filmmakers, and influencers that bring issues of gender inequality into the cultural forefront.